 Served: 4 Years

 Highland Heights to September 10, 1988

 On September 10, 1988 Patrolman Noonan was finishing up an investigation into an attempted rape when an alarm was broadcast regarding a hold up at the Boron Service Station in Highland Heights.
 He responded at a high rate of speed and, at the top of a hill on Johns Hill Road, his car went airborne, struck a pole, and overturned.
-Patrolman Noonan was thrown from the car and suffered severe head trauma.
-He was pronounced dead on arrival at St. Luke Hospital in Fort Thomas.
-The holdup was a false alarm.
+Patrolman Noonan was thrown from the car and he suffered severe head trauma.

-If you have further information, artifacts, archives, or images regarding this officer or incident, please contact the Greater Cincinnati incinnati Police Museum at email@example.com.
+If you know of any information, artifacts, archives, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at email@example.com.

 © This narrative was further researched and revised August 29, 2018 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Museum Memorial Committee Chairman.
 All rights are reserved to him and the Greater Cincinnati Police Museum.